 http://hehp.modares.ac.ir/article-5-78736-en.html

-Instrument & Methods: A cross-sectional analytical study was conducted in 2021 with 260 breast cancer patients.
-The questionnaire assessed demographic characteristics, disease status, psychosocial factors related to the self-regulation model, health-promoting behaviors, and patients' attitudes toward their health.
+Instrument & Methods: This cross-sectional analytical study was conducted in 2021 involving 260 breast cancer patients.
+A questionnaire assessed demographic characteristics, disease status, psychosocial factors related to the self-regulation model, health-promoting behaviors, and patients’ attitudes toward their health.
 Data were analyzed using correlation coefficients and multivariate linear regression.

-Findings: The average age of participants was 52.6 years (± 10.6).
+Findings: The average age of participants was 52.6±10.6 years.
 A direct correlation was found between perceived treatment effectiveness and all domains of health-promoting behaviors.
-The multivariate regression model indicated that perceived treatment effectiveness significantly predicts health-promoting behaviors, including a healthy diet (β = 0.20, p = 0.016), vitamin consumption (β = 0.21, p = 0.002), and performing mammography (β = -0.26, p = 0.001).
+The multivariate regression model indicated that perceived treatment effectiveness significantly predicted health-promoting behaviors, including a healthy diet (β=0.20, p=0.016), vitamin consumption (β=0.21, p = 0.002), and performing mammography (β=-0.26, p=0.001).

 Article Type: